This page describes the requirements for those students who enter the graduate program in 2012 or afterwards.

 Spring semester: Initiate work with a research group and take one or two research area courses.

-Summer: Students are required to have chosen a Chair (who typically will become the Ph.D. research advisor) for the research/oral component of the Qualifying Exam by 15 July.
+Summer: Students are required to have chosen a Chair (who typically will become the Ph.D. research advisor) for the research/oral component of the Qualifying Procedure by 15 July.
 With the Chair the student should choose a topic and set a date for the oral exam.
 The name of the Chair, the chosen topic and the date of the exam should be conveyed to the Physics Graduate office (Jane Knapp), by the deadline of 15 July.

 Before 15 November: Research/oral component of the Qualifying Exam